whitneyburton/portfolios/dan-broadbent-m2.markdown

 * 3: Good use of branches, pull requests, and a project-management tool.

 Evaluation Comments:
 * One of our views had too much logic, don't query the database in the view.
+* Improve naming
+* Test relationships
+* More feature tests

-#### Little Shop
+### Little Shop

 * [GitHub URL](https://github.com/rdavid1099/little-shop)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/little_shop.markdown)

 Little Shop was an ecommerce site built with Ruby on Rails.
 In addition to practicing Rails, we got to learn and practice a lot of group colloboration tools.
 The project spec was given to us piece by piece in the form of user stories on waffle.io.
 We also used git workflow with Hound integrated for styling.

+I really enjoyed my project and my group.
+We did a great job of defining the relationship and expectations from the outset.
+We mainly worked together, and this allowed us to make sure everyone understood what was going on in the application and that we each met our learning goals.
+We stayed focused on what we agreed really mattered, which was meeting the learning goals, making great use of TDD, making sure we were sticking to best practices like SRP and DRY, and overall making a solid backend.
+If there was more time, I know we would have liked to spent more time styling the frontend and putting in some more extensions, but we stayed focused and executed well on what we all agreed was most important.

 (evaluation comments)